slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 type: markdown
 ---

-**NOTE**: *SLATE currently only supports Kubernetes v1.21 or previous.
-Support for Kubernetes v1.22 is under development.*
+{% include alert/warning.html content="SLATE currently only supports Kubernetes v1.24." %}

 The first node you will add to your cluster will function as the SLATE Cluster Master Node.
 All possible SLATE topologies will utilize a master node.